 A: The deadline for applying for the STC scholarship is Friday, April 12, 2024.

 Q: How do I apply for a private (educational) loan?

-A: Contact the financial aid office for information on researching private (educational) loans.
+A: Contact the conservatory administration office for information on researching private (educational) loans.

 Q: Does A.C.T. offer student housing?